Best Inventory Replenishment Software for Ecommerce Stores in 2026

 Tools to tune inventory across multiple locations, including stores, distribution centers, and dark stores.

 Optiply is an AI-driven inventory replenishment software solution focused on automating purchasing for ecommerce, retail, and wholesale operations.
 It functions as an automatic replenishment system that continuously analyzes sales numbers, lead times, and seasonality to generate purchasing suggestions and automate replenishment.
+For teams already using supply chain automation tools across other parts of their operation, Optiply can slot in as the purchasing intelligence layer.

 Key features